Equity Release Mortgages

 We have also produced a Frequently Asked Questions & Answers section to help you in your research, which answers the most popular questions people have relating to Equity Release or Lifetime Mortgages.
 You can also click HERE to watch a testimonial video from one of our clients who found using the equity in her property life-changing for her and her family.

-Based in Devon, we are an award-winning Plymouth Equity Release mortgages broker offering lifetime mortgages to over 55’s in the UK.
+Based in South Devon, we are an award-winning Plymouth Equity Release mortgages broker offering lifetime mortgages to over 55’s in the UK.

 Over the years at Ocean Equity Release, we have given hundreds of clients over the age of 55 and their families information and advice on equity release mortgages.
 We ensure that we answer all your questions and provide you with the information you need to make an educated decision.

 We will never hassle you, and always give you the time and space needed to make your own decision.
 Equity Release is life-changing for some, and yet not the right decision for others.
 Only by getting the right information and advice on lifetime mortgages can this be discovered.

 An Equity Release mortgage is a type of mortgage for over 55s to enable them to release the cash (equity) in their property.
 The most common form of Equity Release is called a Lifetime Mortgage, these make up over 99.5% of the Equity Release market.

 A Lifetime Mortgage offers a fixed interest rate for life.
 There are hundreds of products available, and many enable you to pay some, part of all of the interest.
 You are even able to pay back up to 10% of the initial capital borrowed each year if you choose to.